Meet Our Team

 Dr. Tuhrim’s research interests include computer-assisted medical decision-making and disease management, stroke epidemiology, carotid endarterectomy, and clinical trials.
 He was the principal investigator of the Minorities Risk Factors and Stroke Study (MRFASS) which identified and compared risk factors for stroke and recurrent stroke among African-Americans, Latinos and non-Latino whites.
 In cooperation with Mount Sinai’s Department of Health Evidence and Policy, Dr. Tuhrim also led a project to determine the extent of underuse of proven stroke prevention therapies and is currently studying an intervention to remedy this.

-Mandip Dhamoon, MD, MPH is Assistant Professor of Neurology at the Mount Sinai Health System.
+Mandip Dhamoon, MD, MPH is Assistant Professor of Neurology at The Mount Sinai Hospital.
 Dr. Dhamoon received a BA from Williams College and an MD from the Icahn School of Medicine.
 He completed an internship at Jacobi Medical Center, and a neurology residency and fellowship in cerebrovascular disease and neuroepidemiology at Columbia University.
 He received an MPH from the Mailman School of Public Health.
 Dr. Dhamoon’s research interests include stroke epidemiology, functional recovery and quality of life after stroke.

-Deborah Horowitz, MD is Clinical Associate Professor of Neurology and cerebrovascular disease specialist at the Mount Sinai Health System.
-Dr. Horowitz received an MD from the Icahn School of Medicine and joined the neurology faculty and stroke service in 1991 after completing a neurology residency and fellowship in stroke and cerebrovascular disease at the Mount Sinai Health System.
+Deborah Horowitz, MD is Clinical Associate Professor of Neurology and cerebrovascular disease specialist at The Mount Sinai Hospital.
+Dr. Horowitz received an MD from the Icahn School of Medicine and joined the neurology faculty and stroke service in 1991 after completing a neurology residency and fellowship in stroke and cerebrovascular disease at The Mount Sinai Hospital.
 In addition to being an active member of the stroke program, Dr. Horowitz is one of two vascular neurologists who perform carotid duplex studies and transcranial Dopplers in the neurovascular laboratory.
 Dr. Horowitz’s research interests and publications are in the areas of stroke mechanisms, cerebral hemodynamics and neurovascular imaging.

-Kara Sheinart, MD is Assistant Clinical Professor of Neurology at the Mount Sinai Health System.
+Kara Sheinart, MD is Assistant Clinical Professor of Neurology at The Mount Sinai Hospital.
 Dr. Sheinart received a BA from the Johns Hopkins University and an MD from SUNY Downstate School of Medicine.
-She completed an internship, a neurology residency and a fellowship in cerebrovascular disease at the Mount Sinai Health System before joining the faculty in 1995, where she also pursued graduate studies in public health.
+She completed an internship, a neurology residency and a fellowship in cerebrovascular disease at The Mount Sinai Hospital before joining the faculty in 1995, where she also pursued graduate studies in public health.

 Dr. Sheinart’s research interests include prevention of recurrent stroke, stroke epidemiology, and clinical trials.
 She was the principal investigator of the Recurrent Stroke Risk in Minorities Study from 1997 through 2002.
 This study sought to identify risk factors for recurrent stroke among African-Americans, Latinos and non-Latino whites.
-Dr. Sheinart has an active clinical practice at the Faculty Practice Associates of the Mount Sinai Health System and serves as an Attending Physician on the stroke service.
+Dr. Sheinart has an active clinical practice at the Faculty Practice Associates of The Mount Sinai Hospital and serves as an Attending Physician on the stroke service.

 Sandra Augustine, RN is the research coordinator for the Mount Sinai Stroke Center.
 She is a registered professional nurse and a certified clinical research coordinator with over 20 years of experience in stroke patient care and clinical research.